 - Whether there are any benefits to using your employer’s retirement plan.

 Depending on your answers to these questions some products may be better suited to your needs.
 If you’re the do-it-yourself-type, our Mutual Fund Premier List, ETF Market Center, and research capabilities can help you decide between a traditional, Roth, or Rollover IRA.
-For those who aren’t comfortable with or don’t want to be managing their assets closely, a managed portfolio might be the right way to get started.
 For help, contact one of our retirement specialists.

 Whichever option you select, utilizing features like automatic contributions to may help keep you and your investments on track.

 Evaluate and adjust your plan

 It’s important to monitor your investment strategy regularly.
 As your situation changes, you may need to adjust your allocations or investment strategy.
 No matter what plan you’re using, doing it on your own or a guided solution, it’s important to evaluate your progress from time to time.
 To help you do this we offer a number of intuitive tools that let you estimate the amount you need to retire and potential earnings, and knowledgeable support from our Chartered Retirement Planning CounselorsSM, who can help you identify areas of risk and discuss possible ways to help mitigate it.